cameronpattisall/ascii-art/README.md

 * Requires PIL module
 * Requires a good font to be used for conversion in artconv.sh

+To run use the following command form
+'''
+./artconv [picture] [divident]
+'''

 ### scanner.py
 Contains python code
 Change the variables filename and divident to use different pictures